LibbyWin/SnowHoliday/README.md

 ## Deployment locally
 cloning the repository
-1. Navigate to SnowHoliday
+1. Navigate to Snow Holiday
-2. At the top og the page click 'clone or download'
+2. At the top of the page click 'clone or download'
 3. Copy the URL in the drop box when clicked
-4. Using a IDE open up a terminal
+4. Using an IDE open up a terminal
 5. Navigate to the file location
 6. Copy the following code and input it into your terminal to clone snow holiday!